 Once all the repairs and adjustments are done and you think you have the throttle behaving as it should, take it out for a test ride to make sure it’s operating properly.
 Take it up to full throttle and back down.
 Make slow left and right turns with the handlebars fully turned so make sure it doesn’t affect the throttle.

 Throttle cable inspection should always be a part of your regular maintenance and your pre-season inspection.
-Keeping the throttle operating smoothly will help keep your throttle hand comfortable on long ride, and will keep you safer.
+Keeping the throttle operating smoothly and avoiding sticky throttle issues will help keep your throttle hand comfortable on long ride, and will keep you safer.